Pandwala Kalan: Etymology

+Location and infrastructure

+It is almost 1.5 kilometers away from Jhatikra road which connects this village to Najafgarh, a semi-urban developing city.
+The fields of this area are covered by greenery and a very hygienic natural atmosphere.
+Recently a high voltage electricity line is constructed over this village passing through the fields and connecting a major power station of this area placed at village ghummanhera.
+One more main road connects pandwala kalan to najafgarh that is galibpur road passing through the khaira village.
+The village has two government borewells which provide drinking water to all village.
+Other than these two borewells a new underground water supply has been started from village Daulatpur to Pandwala Kalan which sends water almost all the day.
 The village is about 15 km away from Indira Gandhi International Airport, and 2 km away from Chaudhary Brahm Prakash Ayurved Charak Sansthan, which is Asia's largest Ayurvedic hospital.

 It is declared as R-Zone officially by Delhi government.

 It has a green environment with a few temples with great history.
 The main and famous temple of the village is Ramtal mandir and it is the only village in Najafgarh district in which the tubewell water can be used for drinking purpose while in all other villages of Najafgarh groundwater is not suitable for drinking.

-In coming years we may see a different village which would be occupied by the higher buildings.